Chapter 9 : Lessons from James

 "Same difference," I mutter.

-two wouldn't go near each other with a ten foot pole," Albus says knowingly.
+"And those two wouldn't go near each other with a ten foot pole," Albus says knowingly.

 "Who?
 Lexie and Cameron?"
 I ask him indignantly.